mwaylabs/Sketch_Sir_Explain-A-Lot/README.md

 This makes communication a lot easier and helps your customers and developers to understand your great design much easier.

-Enjoy your personal experience with Sir Explain-A-Lot It's an early version, so please don't judge on any missing features.
+Enjoy your personal experience with Sir Explain-A-Lot.

+It's an early version, so please don't judge on any missing features.